study-group-99/pilates/README.md

 $ pilates
 pilates v0.2.1 - Ultimate Pilates Machine

-pilates is an educational devops tool designed to help you along you curriculum.
+pilates is an educational devops tool designed to help you along your curriculum.

 Available commands: